-Eddie Laney was admitted to practice in 1985 and has been trying cases in state and federal court throughout his career.
+Eddie was admitted to practice in 1985 and has been trying cases in state and federal court throughout his career.
 He also has argued cases before the South Carolina Supreme Court, South Carolina Court of Appeals and Fourth Circuit Court of Appeals.
 Eddie currently concentrates his practice on complex personal injury cases, coverage issues, bad faith actions and trucking accidents.
-He also serves as the firm’s chief executive officer.
+He served as the firm’s chief executive officer from 2009-2014.

 - Obtained summary judgment on a claim for underinsured motorist coverage for injuries sustained in a drive-by shooting.